applewongwt/applewongwt.github.io/_posts/2020-10-25-multi-author-support.md

 You can now create or collaborate with multiple authors,Especially when you are working with teams.
 Each author will have a unique page of her written articles also her profile widget in Articles written by his/her.

-For this every Author needs to have a unique username (without space) For eg. If Author is John Doe - the username should be **johndoe** or **john-doe** (without space).This key will be used by devlopr, to fetch individual author's profile pages internally.
+For this every Author needs to have a unique username (without space) For eg. If Author is Wai Teng - the username should be **johndoe** or **john-doe** (without space).This key will be used by devlopr, to fetch individual author's profile pages internally.

 ### Configuring Authors :